khulnasoft-lab/design.khulnasoft.com/contents/components/labels.md

 ## Usage

-The labels the categorize an object are usually displayed in that object's detail page and in list views, next to the corresponding object.
-Clicking on a label navigates the user to a list view filtered on that label.
-Users can manually filter lists and other types of views by labels.
+The labels that categorize an object are usually displayed in that object's detail page and in list views, next to the corresponding object.
+Clicking on a label navigates the user to a list view filtered by that label.
+Users can also manually filter lists and other types of views by labels.

 In most places, a label's description is shown in a [tooltip](/components/tooltips).
 In a group or project [labels list](https://gitlab.com/groups/gitlab-org/-/labels), users can view all label information and perform actions on them.